ProjectINT/antd-DatePicker-redux-form-component-wrapper/README.md

 # antd-DatePicker-redux-form-component-wrapper
 Created with CodeSandbox

-## Working solution of antd DatePicker wrapper to integrate redux-form
+## Working solution of antd.design DatePicker wrapper to integrate redux-form